drBenway/pixi-vn-wiki/Animations-and-Effects.md

 # Animations and Effects

-Pixi'VN provides a set of functions to create animations and effects in your visual novel.
+Pixi’VN provides a set of functions to create animations and effects in your visual novel.

 Animations and Effects are based on [Ticker](Tickers).
 So for add, remove... animations and effects read the [Tickers documentation](Tickers).